 Richmond, IN 47374

 Student Review: “Overall it was very enjoyable.
-Classes were small and there was a lot of high level discussion.
-Professors were usually available in office hours to help me out with any big projects.
+Classes were small and there were a lot of high-level discussions.
+Professors were usually available during office hours to help me out with any big projects.
 There is very little cheating at this school, but the trust of students is very high, as there is a strong ethical code at this school.
 Students at this school are very friendly and open to talking, but you will find a majority of hipsters with fixie bikes.
-Dress at this school is always casual – a lot of people don’t even wear shoes to class in the summer time.
+Dress at this school is always casual – a lot of people don’t even wear shoes to class in the summertime.
 The campus is very low pressure, and it’s normal to be about 5 minutes late to everything on campus, they call it “Earlham Time”.
 I learned quite a bit at this school.
 I enjoyed the rigorous classes and approachable professors, but perhaps the atmosphere was a little too casual for my taste.” -Student at Earlham College

 Ivy Tech Community College